Greedy Poisson Rejection Sampling

 Therefore, none of the arrivals to the left of $X_1$ will fall under $\varphi$ either!
-Hence, it is enough to simulate $\Pi$ to the right of $X_1$.
-Repeating this argument for later arrivals, we obtain an efficient binary search procedure to find $\Pi$'s first arrival under $\varphi$, described in \Cref{alg:gprs_sac}: We simulate the next arrival $(T_B, X_B)$ of $\Pi$ within some bounds $B$, starting with the first arrival in $B = \Omega$.
+Hence, it is sufficient to simulate $\Pi$ to the right of $X_1$, which we can easily do using generalized inverse transform sampling. \footnote{Suppose we have a real-valued random variable $X$ with CDF $F$ and inverse CDF $F^{-1}$.
+Then, we can simulate $X$ truncated to $[a, b]$ by simulating $U \sim \mathrm{Unif}[F(a), F(b)]$ and computing $X = F^{-1}(U)$.} We repeat this argument for all further arrivals to obtain an efficient search procedure for finding $\Pi$'s first arrival under $\varphi$, described in \Cref{alg:gprs_sac}: We simulate the next arrival $(T_B, X_B)$ of $\Pi$ within some bounds $B$, starting with $B = \Omega$.
 If $T_B \leq \varphi(X_B)$ we accept; otherwise, we truncate the bound to $B \gets B \cap (-\infty, X_B)$, or $B \gets B \cap (X_B, \infty)$ based on where $X_B$ falls relative to $\varphi$'s mode.
 We repeat these two steps until we find the first arrival.